linqueta/blog/_posts/2019-03-17-ruby-hash-dig.md

 # => NoMethodError (undefined method `[]' for nil:NilClass)
 ```

-How described above, the native method for to get data from a Hash object (`[]`) not rescue when the previous Hash object is null, raising a `NoMethodError`.
+How described above, the native method for to get data from a Hash object (`[]`) doesn't rescue when the previous Hash object is null, raising a `NoMethodError`.
 If your code doesn't prevent this error, your program may be crashed.

 ### To get data using `fetch`:
 ```ruby